johnnymast/mysql_websocket_chat/CHANELOG.md

 This release will be more about helping developers with usefull boiler plate functions.
 This will assist them to create a new project from this one quickly.

  - Fixed a bug where dom(selector).prop(..) would not set a value
  - Updated the comments in dom.js for later documentation.
+Fixing #31
- - Added dom(selector).removeAttr()
+ - Added dom(selector).removeAttr().
+Fixing #25

+ - Removed external dependentie bootstrap-theme.min.css from the project.
+ - Scripts and Stylesheets are now relative to the directory your hosting it in.
+So that the project can be hosted in sub directories for example chat/index.php.
+Fixing #29 and #28.
+ - Cleaned up the HTML code. fixing #30

 ## 1.3 Small new features